stanleySimeon/stanleySimeon/README.md

 - **Full-stack web development** at ![](https://img.shields.io/badge/-Microverse-blueviolet)
 - 🌱 Learned the best practices towards working as a remote software developer with the help of ![](https://img.shields.io/badge/-Microverse-blueviolet)
 - 👯 I'm interested in collaborating and contributing to open source projects.
 - 🤔 Aside from programming,  I am a Drummer!
-I love listening to music, playing games.
+I love listening to music and playing games..

 ### Languages